Aarception/Mo-information-security-portfolio/README.md

 Today's Nugget of Wisdom: If you do not cultivate relational Capital, then you do not reserve Consideration when you most need it.

+If you deposit Capital, you withdraw Consideration.
+If you deposit Consideration,  you withdraw Capital.

+If your relational account is overdrawn, then you are in relational Arrears with a Creditor.

+You either apply for bankruptcy, making extraordinary adjustments to standard operations, or your Creditor is with the legitimacy to take extraordinary measures.

 ---

 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*